MoveOnOrg/votetripling/README_local.md

 ## SMS Conversation Categorization and Name Extraction
 **Use Case:** I have SMS conversations and I need to figure out which text recipiants volunteered to triple, which chose to opt out, what names they provided, and whether they moved.

 **Inputs:**
-Add a csv to the Input_Data folder.
+Add a CSV to the Input_Data folder.
 This csv file must be of the same format as the output of the aggregation in step 1.

 **Instructions:**
-In this directory, run `python3 Code/annotate_conversations.py -d [input_filename]`.
+In this directory, run `python3 Code/annotate_conversations.py -i [input_filename]`.

 **Outputs:**
 This script will output two files:
 1. A file of triplers called `sms_triplers.csv`.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *ConversationId* a unique identifier for the conversation
 - *contact_phone* the phone number of the target